The Mount Horeb Veterans Memorial Association is a 501.c.3 Non-Profit committed to building the Mount Horeb Veterans Memorial

 President - Donald G. Hartman

 Don served in the U.S. Air Force, as a Staff Sargent, from 1967- 1971 and served two tours in Vietnam in 1968.
 He returned to Wisconsin and has resided in rural Mount Horeb for over 40 years.
 He is a member of the Mount Horeb Veterans of Foreign Wars Post 9511 and active in the Honor Guard.
 He is also a member of the American Legion and the Wisconsin Vietnam Veterans Chapter IV.
 Don began a 32 year career with the State of Wisconsin, serving in the Department of Transportation’s Highway Design Section.
 While with the DOT, he honed his skills designing unique highway projects for 16 years.
 He then turned to graphic design and video communications – producing, directing and editing video communications for major highway projects and educational videos for highway safety.
 After retiring from State service in 2004, he channeled his energy and creativity doing taxidermy.
 He also enjoys being active in community organizations and over the past 10 years, has written and been awarded 9 funding grants for nonprofit groups in the Mount Horeb area.
-Don led the formation of an exploratory committee to create a Veterans Memorial for Mount Horeb.
+Don was the lead VFW member on a exploratory committee to create a Veterans Memorial in Mount Horeb.
 The committee was comprised of members of American Legion, VFW and Vietnam Veterans Chapter IV.
 This group was the foundation and catalyst for the Mount Horeb Veterans Memorial Association.
 Don’s ideas and imagination has been instrumental in the design and development of the Mount Horeb Veterans Memorial.